fongc123/notes/Image Processing/Image Segmentation.md

 0 & \text{if}\space f(x,y)\leq k^*
 \end{dcases}
 $$

+> [!INFO]
+> If there are multiple values of $k$ that create the greatest between-class variance, all $k$ values are averaged.

+> [!WARNING]
+> Otsu's thresholding algorithm will fail when the foreground object is small compared to the background, as the intensity values will be dominated by the background pixels.

 ### Derivation
 An image segmented is segmented into two classes$\textemdash$$c_1$ and $c_2$$\textemdash$with a threshold $k$, where pixels belonging to $c_1$ and $c_2$ will have intensity values ranging from $[0, k]$ and $[k+1,L-1]$ respectively.
 The expressions for the probability of a pixel assigned to $c_1$ or $c_2$ are shown below.